sBondoc/OAI-Summer-2019/pages/lessons/lesson-00.md

 * You can write programs that do the same thing in different ways
 * Coding languages are like tools; each one is better suited for certain tasks than others
+* Mobile apps are often times coded differently from desktop applications

 You can have a program display the numbers 1-10 on new lines...